 The original ribbon of The Distinguished Flying Cross had the stripes running horizontally, but this was changed to the present ribbon in 1919.
 Only just over 1,000 Crosses were awarded during the First World War and they are therefore rare.
 During the Second World War, however, with the enormous expansion of the Air Force and the many actions, the number of Crosses and bars awarded was 20,946.

-Awards to New Zealanders have been 1,032 Crosses, eighty four first bars and four second bars to members of the Royal New Zealand Air Force during the Second World War, one Cross to a member of the Royal New Zealand Navy during the Second World War, one Cross to a member of the Royal New Zealand Air Force during the Malayan confrontation, six Crosses to a member of the Royal New Zealand Air Force during the Vietnam War and two Crosses to members of the New Zealand Army during the Vietnam War.
+Awards to New Zealanders have been 1,015 Crosses, eighty four first bars and four second bars to members of the Royal New Zealand Air Force, or New Zealanders serving with allied forces, during the Second World War, one Cross to a member of the Royal New Zealand Navy during the Second World War, two Crosses to New Zealanders serving with allied forces during the Korean War, four Crosses to a member of the Royal New Zealand Air Force, or New Zealanders serving with allied forces, during the Malayan confrontation, eight Crosses to a member of the Royal New Zealand Air Force, or New Zealanders serving with allied forces, during the Vietnam War and one Cross to members of the New Zealand Army during the Vietnam War.

 Royal Warrant For This Award: View Warrant (PDF document)